 - Another magnetic letter match with Beginning Sound Magnet Match from the kindergarten connection.

-- Word Slider Cards from deceptivelyeducational. (put these in an envelope w/end cut off or a pencil box & slide out one sound at a time)
+- Short Vowel Sliders from themeasuredmom, Word Slider Cards from deceptivelyeducational. (put these in an envelope w/end cut off or a pencil box & slide out one sound at a time)

 - Cards with Elkonin boxes from Kimberly’s Kindergarten.